zhullyb/monyhar/monyhar/docs/gpu/debugging_gpu_related_code.md

 # Debugging GPU related code

-Chromium's GPU system is multi-process, which can make debugging it rather difficult.
+Monyhar's GPU system is multi-process, which can make debugging it rather difficult.
 See [GPU Command Buffer] for some of the nitty gitty.
 These are just a few notes to help with debugging.